 - What Matters

-A gasp emerged from the small crowd before him, as the people stared at the suddenly speaking box.
+A gasp emerged from the small crowd.
+People stared at the speaking box.

 “So this is what you’ve spent all that time on?
 I knew something different was cookin’ in that house of yours.”